cs411-alawini/su23-cs411-team002-juicyfruit/doc/Database_Design.md

 We added an index on gameName, but found no difference in the cost.
 We chose gameName because it was one of the attributes that didn't have a pointer to it.
 <img src="./images/Query1NameIDX.png">

 Index on metacritic rating also had no change on cost.
-We chose to index on metacritic as well since it was in out select cause without a pointer pointing to it, but it makes sense it had no impact on the cost since we are simply printing the critics.
+We chose to index on metacritic as well since it was in our select cause without a pointer pointing to it, but it makes sense it had no impact on the cost since we are simply printing the critics.
 <img src="./images/Query1metaidx.png">

-reviewScore index no change in cost.
+Index on reviewScore also had no change in cost.
 We decided to index this because the aggregate function would be using this attribute to calculate a value for a specific game, yet it still did not change cost.
 <img src="./images/Query1ReviewScoreIDX.png">

 Overall, we did not find any significant change in cost even though we tried indexing 3 different attributes.
 We believe it is because we’re using an aggregate function and we are using the primary key to join tables which forces the compiler to go through a full table scan no matter what.
 Another possibility could be that the indexes weren't properly forming, however, we do not believe that is the case since a change was found on query #2.
 Due to this, we deicded to not use any indexing for this query as it did not change the cost associated with it.

 ## Query 2
-Default Index:
+Default Index: This query has a lot more going on due to the fact we are using a set operation.
+The nested inner loop joins for both aspects of the query had a cost of 2177 and a filter cost of 2048.
+The cost for table scans were also 2048.
 <img src="./images/Query2NoIDX.png">

-Creating index for categoryMultiplayer changed cost from 2048 to 393.11.
+Creating index for categoryMultiplayer changed the filter and index lookup cost from 2048 to 393.11 of the second block.
+However, this also had a consequence of increasing the cost of both nested inner loop joins to above 9000, much higher than the original 2177.
 <img src="./images/Query2Multidx.png">

-Index for single player also decreased cost 665.51 from 2048.
+Index for single player also decreased cost 665.51 from 2048 in the first block, however, the inner join costs keep rising even higher.
 <img src="./images/Query2SingleIDX.png">

-The price index deceased the cost for nested loop inner join from 22k to 823.
+The price index deceased the cost for nested loop inner join from 22k to 823 as well as the filter cost of the second block down to 53.
+However, the nested loop inner join in the first block has now skyrocketed to above 100,000.
 <img src="./images/Query2PriceIDx.png">

+Overall, we did find significant differences when we started indexing certain attributes.
+There was a general trend of where we index a certain attribute, the filter and index look up costs kept decreasing while the nested loop inner joins kept increasing.
+This leads to a dilemma as to what to pick for indexing.
+There is both a benefit and detriment to choosing these indices.
+We believe the inner join for the first block kept skyrocketing due to the fact that we are using a set operation and it is causing some increased overhead.
+We think that since a price index drastically changed the cost for the second inner join cost, that it would be optimal to use that going forward.